 In clinical practice I have so many success stories with scullcap used in anxiety.
 I will write a whole book on this plant one day.
 When somebody comes into clinic very anxious, overwhelmed and unable to ground we give a shot of skullcap mixed with kava-kava and flower essences.
 Along with a hug and some breathing exercises they begin to ease back into themselves.
 Also great for the nervousness associated with too much caffeine (if coffea homeopathic is not available).

 Piper methysticum (Kava kava)

-Kava has repeatedly been reported as good as the benzodiazepine valium.
-Like all herbal medicine power is in the dosage and form.
+Kava has repeatedly been reported as performing as good as the benzodiazepine valium.
+Like all herbal medicine, power is in the dosage and form.
 Unusually lower doses of kava with standardised kavlacones have better effects than high doses.